Some Notes on Finite Sets

-Theorem~\ref{theorem_iterators_2} below states that a minimal iterator is proper if and only if it is a Peano iterator.
+Theorem~\ref{theorem_iterators_2} below states that a minimal iterator is regular if and only if it is a Peano iterator.
 This will be applied to prove the recursion theorem for Peano iterators.

-\begin{theorem} A minimal iterator $\,\mathbb{I}$ is proper if and only if it is \standard, i.e., if and only if it is a Peano iterator. \end{theorem}
+\begin{theorem} A minimal iterator $\,\mathbf{I}$ is regular if and only if it is \standard, i.e., if and only if it is a Peano iterator.
+Thus an iterator $\,\mathbf{I}$ is a Peano iterator if and only if the induced mapping $\val_{/\approx} : \fin_{/\approx} \to X$ is a bijection. \end{theorem}

-\proof Assume first that $\,\mathbb{I}$ is \standard.
+\proof Assume first that $\,\mathbf{I}$ is \standard.
 Let $A$ be a finite set and let $\mathcal{S}$ denote the set of subsets $B$ of $A$ such that $B \approx B'$ whenever $B' \subset A$ with $\val(B') = \val(B)$.
 Let $B \subset A$ with $B \ne \varnothing$, let $b \in B$ and put $B' = B \setminus \{b\}$.
 It then follows that $\val(B) = \val(B' \cup \{b\}) = f(\val(B'))$, and so $\val(B) \ne x_0$, since $x_0 \notin f(X)$.
-Thus $\val(B) \ne \val\varnothing)$, which shows that $\varnothing \in \mathcal{S}$, since $\varnothing \approx B$ if and only if $B = \varnothing$.
+Thus $\val(B) \ne \val(\varnothing)$, which shows that $\varnothing \in \mathcal{S}$, since $\varnothing \approx B$ if and only if $B = \varnothing$.

 Let $B \in \proper{\mathcal{S}}$ and let $a \in A \setminus B$.
 Consider $B' \subset A$ with $\val(B') = \val(B \cup \{a\})$; then $\val(B') = f(\val(B)) \in f(X)$, hence $\val(B') \ne x_0$ and so $B' \ne \varnothing$.
 Let $b \in B'$ and put $C = B' \setminus \{b\}$; then $f(\val(C)) = \val(C \cup \{b\}) = \val(B') = f(\val(B))$ and thus $\val(C) = \val(B)$, since $f$ is injective, and it follows that $C \approx B$, since $B \in \mathcal{S}$.
 But $B' = C \cup \{b\}$ with $b \notin C$, $a \notin B$ and $C \approx B$, and therefore $B' = C \cup \{b\} \approx B \cup \{a\}$.
 Hence $B \cup \{a\} \in \mathcal{S}$, which shows that $\mathcal{S}$ is an inductive $A$-system and thus that $\mathcal{S} = \mathcal{P}(A)$.
 This implies that if $B_1,\,B_2$ are subsets of $A$ with $\val(B_1) = \val(B_2)$ then $B_1 \approx B_2$.